Woodland Burial Grounds in the UK: A Guide to Natural Resting Places | NAFD Funeral Directory

 The idea is beautifully simple: the body is returned to the earth as gently as possible, with minimal intervention.
 No embalming chemicals, no concrete grave liners, no permanent stone markers.
 In their place, a native tree, a wildflower meadow, or a simple wooden post marks where a loved one rests — and over time, that marker becomes part of a living, breathing landscape.

-Woodland burial has grown significantly in the UK since the first natural burial ground opened in Carlisle in 1993.
-Today, there are more than 270 natural burial grounds across England, Scotland, Wales, and Northern Ireland, managed by a mix of private operators, charities, local authorities, and farmers.
+Woodland burial has grown significantly in the UK since the first natural burial ground opened in Carlisle in 1993 — and by 2026, natural burial has become one of the fastest-growing alternatives to conventional burial and cremation.
+Today, there are more than 300 natural burial grounds across England, Scotland, Wales, and Northern Ireland, managed by a mix of private operators, charities, local authorities, and farmers.
 For many families, it offers a meaningful, personal, and environmentally responsible alternative to conventional burial or cremation.

 How Does a Woodland Burial Work?